 Eugène Nicolas: a waxed paper negative of Saint Jacques, Dieppe, ca. 1855

 A rare waxed paper negative made by Alexandre Eugène Nicolas (1814-1862).
 Depicting the gothic church Saint Jacques in Dieppe, Normandy.
+See color image of this church today.

 Nicolas started his photographic work in the early 1850's.
 He made a lot of architectural photographs and landscapes in France.
 Hyères, Nice, Nîmes, Paris, Saint-Denis and Chantilly were some of his subjects.
 But his most interesting photographs were made in Normandy, like this one in Dieppe.